 The intent of the reform is to provide prices that are more reflective of the underlying costs of providing lines services.
 Prices influence people's and businesses' use of electricity and the investments they, EDBs, Transpower and others in the sector make.
 Cost-reflective price signals support customers and the industry to make efficient infrastructure investments which will help reduce the size of any future price increases.
-Helping to ensure the industry is making efficient infrastructure investments will be especially important as New Zealand Emissions Reduction Programme increases electricity demand and future investment requirements.
+Helping to ensure the industry is making efficient infrastructure investments will be especially important as New Zealand's Emissions Reduction Programme increases electricity demand and future investment requirements.
 The Authority have:

-• Applied a new Transmission Pricing Methodology (TPM) which is used to calculate the overall cost of transmission services that distribution networks pass through to retailers and direct customers.
-The TPM also provides how transmission costs should be passed through to customers.
+- Applied a new Transmission Pricing Methodology (TPM) which is used to calculate the overall cost of transmission services that distribution networks pass through to retailers and direct customers.
+The TPM also provides how transmission costs should be passed through to customers. - Provided updated Pricing Principles and a new Pricing Methodology for distribution services.